A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Resulting matter power spectrum boost

-\item During matter domination, \cref{fig:evolution_background} shows that the scalar field in $\BD$ begins to move, resulting in both less Hubble friction $E_\BD^\prime < E_\GR^\prime$ and stronger gravity $G_\BD > G_\GR$ at the same time.
-This leads to faster growth in $\BD$!
+\Cref{fig:linear} compares this to the evolution of the full linear boost from early matter domination till today.
+As seen in \cref{fig:evolution_background}, the scalar field in BD begins to move during matter domination, resulting in both less Hubble friction $E_\BD^\prime < E_\GR^\prime$ and stronger gravity $G_\BD > G_\GR$.
+This gives faster growth in BD!

-\item During dark energy domination, \cref{fig:evolution_background} shows that the expansion accelerates more in $\BD$ than in $\GR$ with $E_\BD^\prime > E_\GR^\prime$, while the gravitational strengths $G_\BD \rightarrow G_\GR$ also become equal.
-This causes the boost to peak around $z = 1.5$ and then fall off. \end{enumerate}
+When dark energy takes over, \cref{fig:evolution_background} shows that the expansion accelerates more in BD than in GR with $E_\BD^\prime > E_\GR^\prime$, while the gravitational strengths $G_\BD \rightarrow G_\GR$ also become equal.
+This causes the boost to peak around $z = 1.5$ and then fall off.